 Found this article in all places, Psychology Today.
-They analyzed how a people shop, and found patterns and trends in the way the average consumer navigates a store.
+They analyzed how people shop and found patterns and trends in the way the average consumer navigates a store.
 Their findings can be utilized by retailers when designing and laying out their space to maximize and encourage sales.
-For example; since most people are right handed, they tend to turn right when first entering a store.
-That high traffic area may be the best area to place high-profit items.
+For example; since most people are right-handed, they tend to turn right when first entering a store.
+That high-traffic area may be the best area to place high-profit items.

 Putty-colored mannequins and quaint window displays are so 1950s.
 Today’s retail stores map out the shopping experience with a precision that starts the moment you walk through those double glass doors.

 Can’t help but reach for one of those V-neck sweaters so neatly stacked in the middle of The Gap?
 It may be the work of a savvy retail consultant like Paco Underhill, founder and CEO of Envirosell and author of the book Why We Buy.